raml-org/raml-tutorial-08/tutorial.md

 ### RAML Basics

-The nice thing about using a tool like the API Designer is that it will automatically prefill the required aspects of your RAML file for you.
+The nice thing about using a tool like the API Workbench is that it will automatically prefill the required aspects of your RAML file for you.
 These are the:

 - RAML and version declaration
 - Your API Title